ChrikaAchilleo/Educational-Game-to-learn-Newton-s-Laws-of-Motion/README.md

 in motion remain in motion unless acted upon by an external force.
 This is clearly demonstrated as the boxes’ motional state change when interacted upon other things like the throwing sphere, showing how an external force affects its motion.
-b.
 Newton’s Laws of Motion Demonstrated:

 ●  First Law (Inertia): The scenario begins by demonstrating that things remain at rest when no external force is applied.